seanlucrussell/symbol/README.md

 nothing else makes sense. same thing goes for aything with a list in it. the list of function args MUST exist and be a list

+### New thoughts

+- Split types into different syntactic data, e.g. expressions, statements, types
+- Create class for finite selections.
+E.g. you can select one of a finite number of things to create a statement, like a function call, basic operator, value, function definition, et cetera
+- Finite selections should have 2 representations; simple, compatible with ascii completions. and rendered, which can use unicode and look pretty
+- Have another class or something for stringable things. have functions that validate strings, and perhaps something that can validate partial strings. or maybe a datatype? idk
+- position should be represented w/ coordinates in 3d space. x and y represent position on screen, z represents layer.
+Good way to do trees.
+- no more modal editing. instead we will have shortcuts to access diffferent things. like C-s to save, C-h for help.
+C-o to insert statement after, C-O to insert statement before.
+Input will be done via autocomplete, and when you hit any of tab, enter, or space you will move on to the next element.
+- Postfix operators.
+Things like +, -, *, :, can be modeled as postfix
+  operators.
+Maybe we want to use them as such.
+- Better architecture: split app state -> view pipeline more. app state should go to a view, where we aggregate all relevant data and do computations. that then gets passed to a viewer or something, that renders the view to some backend. this way the renderer is doing minimal calculations, and none that involve the app itself.
+- Use Brick.Widgets.Edit for string editing.
+I think we can just change the renderer and application without having to rework the underlying AST datatypes.

 ### User interface considerations

 So i think the ideal interface would consist of a couple of parts: